13 Employee Theft Statistics You Should Know

 No matter how much time and money you spend strengthening your company culture and investing in your people, your business may still be affected by employee theft—of money, of confidential data, of time.
 Understanding this issue is key to combating or even preventing it.

-Use the employee theft statistics and trends discussed below to learn where your business may be at risk, how much employee theft could cost your business, and, most important, what you can do to lessen its impact.
+Read through the employee theft statistics and trends below and learn where you may be at risk, how much employee theft could cost your business, and, most importantly, what you can do to lessen its impact.

 General Employee Theft Statistics

-3. 22% of small business owners have had employees steal from them
+2. 22% of small business owners have had employees steal from them (Business.org)

 In an anonymous survey of 700 small business owners, 22% claimed that employees have stolen from them.
 Money, time, and electronics are some of the most stolen items.

-4. Almost half of reported frauds happen within four departments
+4. Almost half of reported fraud cases happen within financial-related departments (ACFE)

-Most employee theft tends to happen in departments that have access to financial-related information like invoices, payroll, financial statements, and sales forecasts.
+Most employee theft tends to happen in departments with access to financial-related information like invoices, payroll processing, financial statements, and sales forecasts.
 Operations accounts for 15% of cases, followed by Accounting (12%), Sales (11%), and Executive/Upper Management (11%).

 Check out our tips for effectively managing your payroll and keeping your payroll data secure.